Ahmed-Arafat10/Data-Structures-Algorithms/Unorder_Map&Unorder_MultiMap.md

 - `Multimap` / `Unorder_multimap` They Don't support Random Access (No `[]` Operator) Cause Duplication In Keys Is Allowed
 - Also, Insertion & Removal & Searching In Constant Time `O(1)` In Average Case `O(n)` In The Worst Case
 - Implemented Using Hash Table -> Buckets -> Entries
-- Element Value Cannot Be Changed As There Is No Random Access // <--- confirm VIP
+- Elements Are Not In Same Order As Inserted
 - No Reverse Iterator
 - No `unordered_map<string ,ll , greater<string>> ump;`
 - No `lower_bound()`/upper_bound()`